 Employers also need to prepare a policy as to how they will deal with cases when they crop up.
 It is also important to help make employees feel like they can make complaints without problems when necessary.

 If you need help in understanding the new laws dealing with bullying, or how to set up policies concerning bullying the workplace, or The Healthy Workplace Bill, you can post your legal need on the UpCounsel’s marketplace.
-UpCounsel only uses lawyers who have graduated in the top five percent of the top law schools such as Harvard Law and Yale Law, and who also have an average of at least 14 years of legal experience.
-Many of them have worked with or on behalf of such companies as Google, Stripe, and Twilio.
+UpCounsel only uses lawyers who have graduated in the top 5 percent of the top law schools such as Harvard Law and Yale Law, and who also have an average of at least 14 years of legal experience.
+Many of them have worked with or on behalf of such companies as Google, Menlo Ventures, and Airbnb.